-If the net monthly income of both parties combined exceeds $20,000, the Pennsylvania Support Guidelines do not apply in the calculation of support.
-Rather, a case called Melzer v.
-Witsberger applies.
-This case states that in these types of support cases, the dependent party must prove his or her actual and reasonable monthly needs, and this will be the amount of support.
+If the net monthly income of both parties combined exceeds $30,000, the Pennsylvania Support Guidelines do not apply in the calculation of support.
+There is a different method of calculating.

 We cannot emphasize strongly enough that your selection of legal counsel in a high-end child support case may be critical.
 You should consider looking only to very experienced family law counsel to represent you.
 The pitfalls are many and, unless your lawyer has experience with this particular sub-specialty, you could be very disappointed with the results.

 For more information or to discuss your child support case, contact the Schwartz Law Firm, LLC.